Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/monitor.query-readme.md

 - A namespace that acts like a category for the metric
 - A metric name
 - The value itself
-- Some metrics may have multiple dimensions as described in multi-dimensional metrics.
+- Some metrics have multiple dimensions as described in multi-dimensional metrics.
 Custom metrics can have up to 10 dimensions.

 ### Thread safety